LGeoff31/Sync-AI/README.md

 ## SyncAI

+SyncAI solves two simple problems; when are friends free and what activity should we do.

-A collaborative scheduling app: create a room, invite friends, see everyone’s overlapping free time, and let AI propose an activity and book it on everyone’s calendar.
-Optionally tailor suggestions using each member’s profile and pick a venue near the group’s midpoint.
+Simply create a room, invite your friends, see everyone’s overlapping free time, and let AI pick the activity + book it on everyone’s calendar.
+Optionally tailor activity ideas through each member’s profile.
+The activity we pick will be close to the overall location of the group.

 ### Features
 - Rooms
-  - Create/join rooms by code (e.g., WVYSS8)
+  - Create/join rooms by code (i.e WVYSS8)
-  - Member list with join-on-visit
+  - View the rooms member list
 - Availability
-  - Google Calendar FreeBusy for each member (read-only)
+  - Visually displays shared free time amongst all room members via Google Calendar FreeBusy API
   - Overlap visualization with FullCalendar (Week/Day)
 - AI scheduling
-  - OpenAI suggests an activity and description
+  - OpenAI suggests an activity and description based on the centroid location of all members
-  - Creates a calendar event for all members (calendar.events scope), invites attendees, and sends updates
+  - Automatically creates a calendar event for all members, invites attendees, and includes the activity link / location via Google Places
-  - Optionally picks a venue near the group’s centroid via Google Places and includes the map link
 - Profiles
-  - Each user can save a short bio; AI uses group bios to tailor activities
+  - Each user can save a short bio (i.e I love puzzles and physical activities like running)
+  - AI uses group bios to tailor activities
-- Location
-  - Users can share approximate location; the scheduler computes the centroid for a convenient venue

 ---

 ## Tech stack
-- Next.js 15 (App: `/pages`)
+- Next.js 15
 - TypeScript, React 19
 - NextAuth (Google provider)
 - Supabase (Postgres + RLS)